AJSla/devopera/src/articles/_posts/2012-09-12-http-response-codes.md

 	<img elem="media" src="{{ page.id }}/food-truck.png">
 </figure>

 The server could respond to the client with a message stating that the content has been temporary moved to a new location.
 This is useful when you want to redirect a client to a specific page for a little while.
-For example, imagine a Web address giving the weather forecast for Taipei, and there has lately a very strong typhoon.
+For example, imagine a Web address giving the weather forecast for Taipei, and there has lately been a very strong typhoon.
 It would be a good idea to inform users specifically about the typhoon, until it has passed.
 The request might look like this:

 	GET /taiwan/weather/today HTTP/1.1
 	Host: meteo.example.org